ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 foo(1, 2, 3)
 arg1 is: 1
 arg2 is: 2
-arg3 is: "default value3"
+arg3 is: "default value Y"
 arg4 is: 3

 foo(1, 2)
 arg1 is: 1
-arg2 is: "default value2"
+arg2 is: "default value X"
-arg3 is: "default value3"
+arg3 is: "default value Y"
 arg4 is: 2
 ```